viniciusfrias/Faraday/README.md

 Project Goals near future -

+- Implement encryption with user key management in the server side
 - A better, responsive and user friendly front end
 - Make "Copy-to-clipboard" and "Open in a new tab" features enabled
 - Options for generate ramdom passoword